 Platform agnosticy dictated by standards.
 Valid frameworks should be promoted to or incorporated into standards.

-Internet based Full Stack Development is knowledge intensive.
+Full Stack Development is knowledge intensive.
 There are lots of technologies to choose from, each takes time and effort to master; KeyVisions focuses mostly on these:

 - HTML, SVG, icon fonts – UI (HTML, SVG, icon fonts)